F-I-D-O/Manuals/manuals/Security.md

 ```

-## WSL configuration

-1.  port `22` can be used on Windows, so change port to `2222` in `sshd_config`
-2.  when loging from Windows use `127.0.0.1` as a host

 ## Debugging

 **If the server does not respond:**

 1. check the ssh status with: `service ssh status`
 2. check the ssh port with `sudo netstat -tpln`

 **If the key is not accepted:**
 Check the log file: `sudo tail -c 5000 /var/log/auth.log`